Key Questions Answered in This Article

 Depending on the product’s complexity, this phase may take 1 to 3 days to complete.
-The key objective of this phase is analyzing the information provided by the client and gathered during the previous phase, in combination with research.
+The key objective of this phase is to analyze the information provided by the client and gathered during the previous phase, in combination with research.

-This sub-phase can take the form of workshops if there are some areas that need to be clarified first.
+This sub-phase can take the form of workshops if some areas need to be clarified first.

 Questions we usually ask:

-- Do we have a clear definition of the value proposition?
+- Do we clearly define the value proposition?

 - Do we have a well-defined segment, target group, and product positioning?

-- Who do we need to partner with to deliver seamless service to the users?
+- Who do we need to partner with to deliver seamless user service?